tiarno/reachtim/content/articles/bottle.md

     </body>
     </html>

 If you have nested JSON data you will probably have to use Javascript.
-There are so many solutions (Angular, JQuery, JSON.parse(), that I'll just point out some links.
+There are so many solutions that I'll just point out some links.
 The library I use (and I have deeply nested JSON) is [form2js](https://github.com/maxatwork/form2js).

-I haven't used these, but I came across them when I was researching how to proceed.
-In no particular order.
+In no particular order, here are some similar libraries that address the same situation:

 * [jquery-json](https://github.com/Krinkle/jquery-json)
 * [forminator](https://github.com/DubFriend/forminator)